A superposition principle for the inhomogeneous continuity equation with Hellinger-Kantorovich-regular coefficients

-Finally, we provide a useful result which clarifies the behaviour of narrowly convergent sequences of positive measures when tested against lower semi-continuous, or continuous unbounded integrands.
-The proof relies on \cite[Lemma 5.1.7]{ags}.
+Finally, we provide a result which clarifies the behaviour of narrowly convergent sequences of positive measures when tested against lower semi-continuous, or continuous unbounded integrands.
+The proof easily follows by combining \cite[Lemma 5.1.7]{ags} with a scaling argument.